Dream Journaling for Angel Messages

 Prevents spiritual overreach

-For dream journaling for angel messages, that small check is more useful than a dramatic conclusion because it keeps the dream connected to lived context.
+For dream journaling for angel messages, that small check is more useful than a dramatic conclusion because a dream journal earns trust by slowing interpretation down.

 When journaling supports meditation, lucid practice, or message discernment